Powerful845tiger/placebot-gcp/README.md

 # placebot

-This is a functional bot for the r/place 2022 event, supporting at the time of writing all (2) canvases.
+This is a functional bot for the r/place 2022 event, supporting at the time of writing all (2) canvases using GCP

 Based on code from https://github.com/goatgoose/PlaceBot and https://github.com/rdeepak2002/reddit-place-script-2022.